linto-ai/documentation-website/docs/infra.md

 mkdir -p ~/linto_shared/data
 ... and so on on every node of your swarm cluster
 ```

+__Note for single Machine Deployement:__ If you do not intent to add other machines to the cluster later, you can stop right here and jump to [Server Installation](stack/stack.md).

 ### Install Gluster FS

 Here, we use [GLusterFS v7.0](https://docs.gluster.org/en/latest/Install-Guide/Install/)